mrmachine/plex-cloud-suite/README.md

  3. Save and start the stack.

- 4. On first run, the `plex-cloud-encfs` container's entrypoint script will pause so you can run an interactive terminal to configure `acd-cli` and `encfs`:

-     1. Navigate to the `plex-cloud-encfs` container and start a terminal.

-     2. Run the entrypoint script, which will detect the interactive terminal and prompt you for authorisation and configuration:

-            # entrypoint.sh

-    After `acd-cli` and `encfs` are configured, the `plex-cloud-encfs` container's entrypoint script will continue automatically, and you can close your interactive terminal.

- 5. Navigate to the `Endpoints` section of the stack and take note of the address for the service endpoint.
+ 4. Navigate to the `Endpoints` section of the stack and take note of the address for the service endpoint.
 Something like: `plex-cloud-encfs.{stack-name}.{sha}.svc.dockerapp.io`

- 6. Configure wildcard or individual subdomain CNAME records that point to the service endpoint noted above, for `couchpotato`, `nzbget`, `plex`, `sickrage`, and `transmission` on your domain.
+ 5. Configure wildcard or individual subdomain CNAME records that point to the service endpoint noted above, for `couchpotato`, `nzbget`, `plex`, `sickrage`, and `transmission` on your domain.

 Note that on Docker Cloud, persistent data (personal configuration, library data) is stored on the node.
 If services are redeployed to a different node, this data will be lost.